The law courts can be a frightening place. Being accused of cannabis cultivation could mean facing a harsh prison sentence.

 The offence of cultivation is classified as being an either-way offence.
 This offence carries a maximum sentence of six months imprisonment in the magistrates’ court and 14 years’ custody in the crown court, on trial on indictment.
 In some cases, the case is dismissed and a fine is given.

 For simple possession of cannabis plant charges, the court is likely to impose a small fine if you are of previous good character or your past convictions are historic.
+Read more about the typical sentencing for Cultivation of Cannabis.

 What mitigating factors may be considered in sentencing?